pavelmalik/BMWCanBridge/README.md

 # BMWCanBridge
-#### Retrofiting/swapping night vision and other modules to modern bmws
+#### Retrofiting/swapping night vision NIVI and other modules to modern bmws

 Did you damage the very expensive night vision camera on your bmw?
 Or are you, like me, blind as a bat when it's dark out and would like to have a night vision camera?
 It turns out with an arduino and some C++ you can retrofit the system to most modern bmws: